linode/apl-examples/README.md

 ## Contents

-## kserve-ai-inferencing
+## inferencing-service

-An example Helm chart to create a Kserve `inferenceService`.
+A Helm chart to create a Kserve `inferenceService`.

 ## open-webui

-An example Kverno `Policy` to disable Istio sidecar injection to be used in combination with the `open-webui` Helm chart.
+A Kverno `Policy` to disable Istio sidecar injection to be used in combination with the `open-webui` Helm chart.

 ## rabbitmq-python

 Source code for an example chat app, sending messages to all clients that are currently connected.

+## spinkube

+Helm charts for installing `spin-operator` prerequisites, a spin shim executor and a spin application.

 ## vote-app